Off to the mainland without coaches or freight

-- Aww, Look!
+- Aw, Look!
 They Really Do Love Each Other: Despite being more pompous than Gordon, Flying Scotsman has his moments where he actually cares for his brother, specifically during the race when he notices Gordon overheating and tries to warn him, and when Gordon refuses, he is seen really worried for him.
 And after the show is over, he tells him that the engines on Sodor are even better.
 He also smiles at Gordon as he leaves the yard and returns to Sodor.

-- Bait-and-Switch: Ashima's (ahem) very colourful paintwork is commented on by various engines, which even gives Thomas and eventually The Fat Controller the idea of entering an engine for 'Best Decorated Engine', leading up to the assumption that Ashima is going to be an entrant in that category.
+- Ashima's (ahem) very colourful paintwork is commented on by various engines, which even gives Thomas and eventually The Fat Controller the idea of entering an engine for 'Best Decorated Engine', leading up to the assumption that Ashima is going to be an entrant in that category.
 Turns out it's actually fellow engine Rajiv who also represents India and wins the event, while Ashima was actually entered in the 'Shunting Challenge'.

 - Be Yourself: The main moral of the film.